-- The period variation is unfavourable to period budget by \$50,383. - The variation predominantly relates to accounting adjustments such as reallocation of expenditure to the relevant service areas to be finalised. - The estimated impact on the year end position is nil as this is a budget timing variance.
+- The period variation is favourable to period budget by \$104,451. - The variation predominantly relates to delay in the delivery of Kent Street and Pit Design project and tender documentation.
+There is some saving in consultancy fees not spent and delay with the delivery of the Carbon Neutral project. - The estimated impact on the year end position is nil as this is a budget timing variance.

-Operations Office
+• Operations Office

-- The period variation is favourable to period budget by \$25,919. - The variation predominantly relates to the project employees cost due to timing issues. - The estimated impact on the year end position is nil as this is a budget timing variance.
+- The period variation is unfavourable to period budget by \$42,047. - The variation predominantly relates salaries will spread over the financial year. - The estimated impact on the year end position is nil as this is a budget timing variance.